Skip to main content

 1. **Alcohol-free mouthwash**: Look for CPC or essential oil formulas

-2. **Hydrating oral rinses**: Products with xylitol or aloe vera
+2. **Hydrating oral rinses**: Products with aloe vera

 3. **Functional oral beverages**: Like NightSip, designed for overnight oral care